E-commerce

 Internal linking

-Contextual links from blog articles to strategic pages: strengthen topical authority.
+Contextual links from blog articles to strategic product pages: strengthen topical authority.

 Product sitemap

-Include only useful indexable URLs: exclude sorting parameters or sessions.
+Include only useful indexable URLs: exclude sort or session parameters.

 Thin content